nakajmg/stylelint-disallow-at-rule/README.md

-# stylelint-scss-no-extend
+# stylelint-disallow-at-rule

-stylelint-scss-no-extend is a stylelint rule to disallow @extend
+stylelint-disallow-at-rule is a stylelint rule to disallow at-rule specifically.